Joshua Casteel: Post-army career

 Casteel graduated from the University of Iowa in 2008 with a dual master of fine arts degree in playwriting and non-fiction writing.
 He was enrolled at the University of Chicago's Divinity School in 2010.
 As a public speaker on religious and political matters, Casteel addressed audiences in the US, Ireland, Sweden, Italy and the UK.

 He was an active member of Iraq Veterans Against the War.
 Casteel was featured in the documentary films Iraq for Sale: The War Profiteers and Soldiers of Conscience.

-In 2019, a Smithsonian article entitled "The Priest of Abu Ghraib", profiled Casteel and discussed his theological struggles while interrogating Muslim prisoners in Iraq.
+In 2019, a Smithsonian article entitled "The Priest of Abu Ghraib" profiled Casteel and discussed his theological struggles while interrogating Muslim prisoners in Iraq.
 The author, Jennifer Percy, met Casteel in 2009 when they were classmates in the Iowa Writers' Workshop.

 Stage performances & writings

 On June 19, 2006, Casteel shared the bill with Vaclav Havel, Harold Pinter, Tom Stoppard, and Jeremy Irons at the Royal Court Theatre for his solo performance of his play, The Interrogation Room.
 In May 2007, the play was again performed in New York City on the Atlantic Theater's Stage Two as part of the National MFA Playwright's Festival.
 Casteel's Returns: A Play in One Act was performed at the University of Iowa, Columbia College Chicago, De Balie (Amsterdam), and at Princeton University.
-The Alaska Quarterly Review published Returns in 2008."
+The Alaska Quarterly Review published Returns in 2008.

-Also in 2008, excerpts of Casteel's emails from Iraq were published in Harper's Magazine and in book form as Letters from Abu Ghraib by Essay Press with a foreword by Christopher Merrill.
+Also in 2008, excerpts of Casteel's emails from Iraq were published in Harper's Magazine and in book form as Letters from Abu Ghraib with a foreword by Christopher Merrill.
 In the fall of 2008, the Virginia Quarterly Review published "Combat Multipliers", a reflection by Casteel on a mural adorning the Army chapel at Abu Ghraib and an attack by insurgents on the compound while he was assigned there.
 A second edition of Letters from Abu Ghraib was published in 2017 by Cascade Books with a new foreword by Stanley Hauerwas.